 10 Ways to Get Kids to Eat More Vegetables

 Is your child eating healthy?
-As parents, we want to do the best for our kids.
+As parents, we want to do our best for our kids.
 Making sure your child gets nutrition is one of the most important things you can do for them.
 It’s not just about eating vegetables, either.
 You want to make sure that they eat a balanced diet full of calcium, protein, and zinc.
 But it can be challenging to get your child to eat vegetables.
 Children are naturally drawn towards sweets, salty snacks, or fatty meats—all things that don’t necessarily make for a happy and healthy food for kids and lifestyle as an adult.
 Well, don’t worry, we have got you covered!
 We have listed some tips to help you make eating vegetables less of a chore and more of a fun activity for your children.

 Keep trying: If your child has not developed a taste for eating vegetables, don’t get discouraged.
 It can take up to 15 times before your little one might accept eating something new.
 So be patient!